 Silver Pothos, known as Scindapsus Pictus in the scientific world, is a plant with dark green foliage and silvery edges.
 A few silvery spots may also appear on the foliage to add to its appeal.
 At the same time, the small heart-shaped leaves have their charm.

-Satin Pothos need a lot of indirect sunlight to produce and maintain the best variegation and color.
+Satin Pothos need a lot of indirect bright light to produce and maintain the best variegation and color.
 But they are pretty flexible pothos as they can grow in low-light settings just fine.

 Also, they are easy to propagate.
 The cutting can live in the water for long times if the water is changed every two days.